Skip to content

 Minnesota does not have a general Solicitation Crime statute.
 But rather, Minnesota has several inchoate crime Solicitation statutes specific to situations.
 And these include Minnesota Statutes:

-• Section 609.352, Solicitation Of Children To Engage In Sexual Conduct
+• Solicitation of Children To Engage In Sexual Conduct, Minn Stat § 609.352,

 As you can see, these criminal statutes relate to prostitution and child sex abuse; and to soliciting mentally impaired or juveniles to commit criminal acts.
 And some of them define “Solicit” to mean “commanding, entreating, or attempting to persuade a specific person.”